 Strengths of the Program

 Our faculty members are both full-time academic clinicians running busy clinics.
-Dr. Lee (Massachusetts Eye and Ear Infirmary) and Dr. McClelland (University of Pennsylvania) were trained in different prestigious fellowship programs.
+Dr. Lee and Dr. McClelland were trained in different highly respected fellowship programs.
 Thus, the fellow will be exposed to a wide range of diagnostic and therapeutic approaches to complex neuro-ophthalmology cases.
-The fellow will have ample exposure to patients with thyroid eye disease through the Center for Thyroid Eye Disease at the University of Minnesota.
-We routinely see 20-30 patients monthly with this disorder, and fellows will see the breadth and depth of thyroid eye disease.
+The fellow will have outstanding exposure to patients with thyroid eye disease through the Center for Thyroid Eye Disease at the University of Minnesota.
+We routinely see 30-45 patients monthly with this disorder, and fellows will see the breadth and depth of thyroid eye disease.

 We pride ourselves on providing excellent clinical training to prepare our graduates to pursue their career goals.
 Given that not all fellows have the same professional aspirations, we offer flexibility in training to cater to the fellows’ educational needs.
 Depending on the interests and training background of the fellow (e.g., neurology versus ophthalmology residency trained), additional training may be provided in the following: temporal artery biopsy, adult strabismus surgery, electroretinogram (ERG) interpretation, neuro-radiology interpretation, fundoscopy skills, and medical botulinum toxin injections.
 In the past, we have also enabled fellows (based on interest) to have their own general clinics, cataract surgery, and opportunities to lecture to residents.